blocks in wood spelling website design in an article about website design costs

-Just like we don’t know the cost to replace a roof or open a restaurant, we don’t expect everyone to know what it costs to build a website.
-So with that in mind, we wrote a short primer to offer guidance and answer popular questions we often hear from our clients.
+Just as we don’t know the cost to deliver your solutions or services, we don’t expect you to know how much it costs to design a website.
+So with that in mind, we wrote a short primer to shed some light on the situation, and answer the popular questions we often hear from our clients.

-We build 100% custom websites for our clients.
-Each site is carefully designed and purposefully built around their unique brand story, their customers, and their goals.
-We do not work with popular theme builders such as Elementor and Divi – and that’s not to say that theme builders aren’t good options.
-In our experience, custom sites better align with the needs of our clients.
-There are also many great DIY site options for small businesses, such as Squarespace, GoDaddy, and Wix, that if you have the time (or a creative relative), are fast and easy solutions.
+We build 100% custom websites for our clients, and that’s the type of website we are discussing in this article.
+What does that mean?
+Every Peaktwo website is a unique design, purposefully-built around our client’s brand, market, and business goals.
+We do not work with drag-and-drop theme builders such as Elementor or Divi – and that’s not to say that theme builders aren’t good options.
+In our experience, custom sites built in Gutenburg or using Advanced Custom Fields (ACF) or similar, better align with the growing needs of our clients and their teams.
+[Note: There are also many great DIY site options for small businesses, such as Squarespace, GoDaddy Page Builder, and Wix, that if you have the time (or a creative family member), are fast and easy solutions.]

 It really does.
 It depends on your goals (…are you educating visitors or expecting leads?), your solution (…are you selling SaaS software or car parts?), your audience (are you targeting multiple decision makers in an organization or a single persona?), your team size (do you have the staff to support building custom graphics or writing original content?), and the “depends” list goes on.

 To understand what it costs to build your website, it’s best to start with the stage of your business and the role it will play.
-To break it down, we’ve grouped the websites we most often build into three types: The Teaser Site, The Credibility Site, and The MoneyMaker Site.
+To break it down, we’ve grouped the most common website types into three types: The Starter Site, The Transition Site, and The Destination Site.

-• Sample Primary Pages: Homepage, Services, Company, News & Press, Contact
+• Sample Primary Pages: Homepage, Services, Blog, Company, Careers, Contact

-• Key Features & Functionality: Custom Design, Hard Coded or Content Management System, Basic Form Submissions
+• Key Features & Functionality: Custom Design, Content Management System, Form Submissions, SEO Fundamentals, and more.

 • Time to Build: 2 – 3 Months

-Larger, more established businesses that are looking to expand their reach, share original content, generate leads, or improve search performance are better suited for a Credibility Site.
+Larger, more established businesses that are looking to expand their reach, share original content, generate leads, or improve search performance are better suited for a Transition Site.
+Organizations requiring this kind of site are often selling into a very competitive market with similar offerings.
+A clearly defined strategy, story, and design are important for these sites to be successful.
 These sites are powerful web platforms built on scalable content management platforms, with plenty of features for data capture and engagement.
-Designs are more robust and aim to be both flexible and easy to use for internal teams.
+Designs are more robust and interactive than on a Starter Site and aim to be flexible, scalable for growth, and easy to use for internal teams to manage.

 • 50+ Page Website

-• Sample Primary Pages (Teaser Site plus): Product/Services, Case Studies, Blog, Careers, Leadership, Partners, Landing Pages
+• Sample Primary Pages: Starter Site pages PLUS Individual Product/Services, Industries, Case Studies, Blog, Careers, Leadership, New & Press, Partners, Campaign Landing Pages

-• Key Features & Functionality: Content Management System, Level I CRM Integration (Basic Pardot, Marketo, Hubspot), Resource Center, GDPR, Basic API integration
+• Key Features & Functionality: Content Management System, Level I CRM Integration (Salesforce or Hubspot), Resource Center, Privacy & GDPR Settings, 3rd-Party Script Integrations, and more.

 • Time to Build: 4 – 6 Months

-Websites in this category are essential part of an organization’s business operations.
-These websites may be fully-integrated into the marketing and sales functions, or provide login to customer accounts.
-MoneyMaker Sites are often rich in content and have feature-rich resource destinations for finding and engaging with thought leadership.
-Sites of this size will cater to multiple audience types, as well as internal teams.
-The MoneyMaker site is a critical asset for large, financially-stable organizations.
+Websites in this category are an integral part of an organization’s business operations with a clear relationship to bottom-line revenue.
+These websites are fully-integrated into the marketing and sales functions, and may even cater to customers, offering user access to customer accounts.
+Destination Sites offer multiple, clearly defined user paths and areas to support the top, middle and bottom of the sales funnel.
+They are rich in content and have robust Learning Centers for finding and engaging with original thought leadership.
+The Destination Site is a primary asset for large, financially-stable organizations.

-• Sample Primary Pages (Teaser Site, Credibility Site plus): International Sites, Support Centers, Campaign Landing Pages, Community, HR Portal, Product Directory, News & Press, Investor Information
+• Sample Primary Pages: Starter & Transition Site pages PLUS International Sites, Customer Support Areas, Campaign Landing Pages, User Communities, HR Portal, Product Directory, Investor Information, Learning Management Systems

-• Key Features & Functionality: Content Management System, Multi-lingual Capabilities, eCommerce, Level II CRM Integration (Complex Pardot, Marketo, Hubspot), Resource Center, ADA Accessibility, Custom API Integrations, Client Areas w/ Account Login, GDPR & Cookie Policy, Content Migration
+• Key Features & Functionality: Content Management System, Multi-lingual Capabilities, eCommerce, Level II CRM Integration, Resource Center, ADA Accessibility, Custom API Integrations, Client Areas w/ Account Login, GDPR & Cookie Policy, SEO Migration Plans, and more.

 • Time to Build: 6+ Months

-Ok, you now know what you want and have an idea of your budget… do you get everything in the end?
-Well sometimes, maybe.
+Know that you know the basics and where your website may land, what else goes in the cost of a website design?
+Are there hidden fees?
 It’s not always clear, and that’s why you need to know what to ask up front.
-Here are a few areas of a new website project that you may consider, and should definitely ask when speaking with a potential agency partner:
+Here are a few areas of a new website project that you may consider, and should definitely ask about when speaking with a potential agency partner:

 Copywriting